-- 1. Open the main circuit breaker box and turn off the Water Heater (and Instant Hot if equipped) circuit breakers. - 2.
+- Open the main circuit breaker box and turn off the Water Heater (and Instant Hot if equipped) circuit breakers. - 2.
 Turn on Water Pump switch and open all faucets (galley sink, lavatory, shower, outside hose connection and toilet water valve after depressing pedal insert block to maintain position).
 Note that the outside water hose connection should always be left open when freezing temperatures are expected.
 Also remove drain plugs at rear of toilet and at bottom of (optional) Instant Hot.
 Refer to the Ice-Maker and Toilet Manuals for winterizing these units. - Open the Cold Water Drains, Hot Water Drains, Tank Fill and Tank Drain valves located in road side holding tank compartment.
-Open Cold and Hot Water Drain valves located in roadside front compartment at Aqua-Hot. - 4.
-Allow water to drain completely before proceeding to the next step. - 5.
-Close all valves opened in step 3, except Hot Water Drain valve in Aqua-Hot compartment.
+Open Cold and Hot Water Drain valves located in the Aqua-Hot compartment. - 4.
+Allow water to drain completely before proceeding to the next step. - Close all valves opened in step 3, except Hot Water Drain valve in Aqua-Hot compartment.
 Also, close cutoff valve at water filter. - 6.
 Turn ON Water Purge Air Pressure switch to activate the solenoid which applies air pressure to the input water line to purge the water system.
 Note that it may be necessary to start the engine to build up air pressure. - 7.
 Remove cap from cold water circuit at front of Aqua-Hot compartment and pour in 8 oz. of RV Antifreeze.
 Replace cap and repeat step 6.
 The proceed to step 8. - 8.
 When only air remains in the lines, close Hot Drain valve in Aqua-Hot compartment and all faucets.
 Replace drain plugs in toilet and Instant Hot.
 Operate the Instant Hot valve to clear the heat exchanger of remaining water. - 9.
-Turn Water Purge Air Pressure Switch and water pump off, and shut down engine. -
+Turn Water Purge Air Pressure Switch and water pump off, and shut down engine. - 10.
+Open all faucets (toilet valve to remain open).

-OWNER'S
+DIAC OWNER'S ΜΔΝΙΙΔΙ DIVIL UVVIVER 3 IAIMAANWE

-- 10. Open all faucets (toilet valve to remain open). - 11.
-At this point, the only water remaining in the system is contained in the P traps beneath the lavatory, shower and kitchen sink.
+11. At this point, the only water remaining in the system is contained in the P traps beneath the lavatory, shower and kitchen sink.
 To prevent this water from freezing and damaging the traps, put one pint of RV system anti-freeze into each drain.
 See WASTE SYSTEM winterizing.